anynines/a9s-kubernetes-training/website/docs/20-changelog.md

 ## 2022-09-26: PostgreSQL 14.5

-- Updated PostgreSQL Chapters to PostgreSQL 14.5.
+- Updated PostgreSQL sections to PostgreSQL 14.5.
 - Fixed several inconsistencies in the tutorial.

 ## 2022-03-09: Docker and Kubernetees Updates